Wednesday, July 31, 2019

 that her only alternative is to slam the door

-softly behind her family.
-Whether such a
+softly, leaving behind her family.
+Whether such

-climactic moment in a performance (or a
+a climactic moment in a performance (or a

-lie) is an I've had it moment or a moral
+ve had it moment or a moral

-comeuppance or both, it's the grand lie
+comeuppance or both, it

-of the actor/auteur/artist that wakes up one
+the actor/auteur/artist that wakes one up in

-still dark morning somewhere, often near their
+the still dark morning somewhere, often near

-supposed middle of life, only to wonder
+their supposed middle of life, only to have us

-Who the heck am I?
+wonder Who the heck am I?
 While better people

-(and if you think my portrayal of these folks
+are (and if you think my portrayal of these folks

 as actors are not just a metaphorical stand-in

-for ALL LIARS, then it will likely never be of
+for) ALL LIARS, then it will likely never be of

 any concern to you, anyway; you are a dying